HoustonWeHaveABug/LangfordSolver/README.md

 It will search for all the solutions given the problem parameters using Knuth's DLX algorithm.

 At the end of execution it will print the cost (size of the search tree) and the total number of solutions found.

+## langford_\*\_first_only.sh

+Shell scripts that can be used to find the first solution for each valid length of the Langford sequence, starting from the lowest.